CDL-Quantum/CohortProject_2021/Week3_VQE/Business_Application.md

 ![system figure](../figures/VQC.jpg)

 The process starts with a SQC circuit design.
 Analytical methods are known that quantize the circuit to construct a Hamiltonian that describes the time evolution of the quantum degrees of freedom of the device.
 Now, instead of constructing a huge matrix and calling numerical linear algebra routines, VQC transforms the Hamiltonian to a Pauli representation that can be programmed and measured on a NISQ computer.
 Given a suitable ansatz, the Variational Quantum Eigensolver algorithm can determine the lowest eigenvalue of the device Hamiltonian.
 Additional VQE runs and classical post-processing can also determine excited states [1], thereby providing an estimate of the lowest energy levels of the device.
 VQC thus provides a scalable method for quantum device characterization that can be used for SQC design -- without the need for costly device manufacturing and manual characterization.

+[1] Higgott, Oscar, Daochen Wang, and Stephen Brierley.
+"Variational quantum computation of excited states."
+Quantum 3 (2019): 156

 ## Customers